 - being aware of and monitoring our fluctuating energy and motivation.
-It is hard to manage our entire lives literally under one roof: to shift how we work, to become tutors for our children, to adapt to online classes and coursework, to have less space and less privacy, or to lose the daily companionship of colleagues, fellow students and friends.
+It is hard to manage our entire lives literally under one roof: to shift how we work, to become tutors for our children, to adapt to online classes and coursework, to have less space and less privacy, or to lose the daily companionship and fellowship of colleagues, fellow students and friends.

 - actively implementing boundaries between the different areas of our lives.
 This is not always easy under one roof.
 We need to be flexible and creative in integrating appropriate, healthy and manageable strategies into our lives that also benefit us physically, psychologically and relationally.